 |Gina M. Grimshaw, PhD.

 Gina has an undergraduate degree in Biochemistry from the University of Toronto, and a Ph.D. in Psychology from the University of Waterloo.
 After postdoctoral work at the University of California San Diego she became an Associate Professor at California State University San Marcos.
-Gina moved to Victoria University of Wellington in 2007, and is director of the Cognitive and Affective Neuroscience Laboratory.
+Gina moved to Victoria University of Wellington in 2007, and is director of the Cognitive and Affective Neuroscience Laboratory and an Associate Professor/Reader.
 Her research has been funded by the Marsden Fund; Ministry of Business, Innovation and Employment (MBIE); National Institute of Mental Health (US); and the Neurological Foundation (NZ).

 You can view Gina’s staff profile on the Victoria University of Wellington website here.